trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 **A note on framerate**

 You will see I set framerate at 1 second, when the actual time spacing in the `datetimeoriginal` is 5 seconds between photos.
-I set this to reduce length of video.

 The video will still include all images, but playback will be faster than actual time spacing.
+1 second, instead of 5 seconds (so 80% faster)

-It is important that if you want to retain positional information with the video, for example, [to upload to Street View](/blog/2021/preparing-360-video-upload-street-view-publish-api), you also correctly modify GPS to match settings.
+It is important that if you want to retain positional information with the video, for example, [to upload to Street View](/blog/2021/preparing-360-video-upload-street-view-publish-api), you also correctly modify the accompanying GPS track.
 In this case, I would rewrite the GPS times to be spaced 1 second apart, rather than 5.

-For example if the origianl spacing was 5 seconds between GPS times (e.g. 12:00:00, 12:00:05, 12:00:10, 12:00:15, 12:00:20), I would modify the times to increment by one second (e.g. 12:00:00, 12:00:01, 12:00:02, 12:00:03, 12:00:04, 12:00:05).
+For example if the original spacing was 5 seconds between GPS times (e.g. 12:00:00, 12:00:05, 12:00:10, 12:00:15, 12:00:20), I would modify the times to increment by one second (e.g. 12:00:00, 12:00:01, 12:00:02, 12:00:03, 12:00:04, 12:00:05).

-Of course, this will artifically increase travel speed between photos, but will ensure positional information is correct (which is the most important for street-level image platforms).
+Of course, this will artificially increase travel speed between photos (as I said earlier -- 80% quicker), but will ensure positional information is correct (which is the most important for street-level image platforms).

 ## 3. Add the required metadata

 [As I talked about last year](/blog/2020/metadata-exif-xmp-360-video-files), video files, and specifically 360 video files, hold metadata that's important for video players to render and display the video correctly.
-For example, 360 players will look for `ProjectionType=equirectangular` to display 360 controls.
+For example, 360 players will look for `ProjectionType=equirectangular` (amongst other things) to display 360 controls.

-Looking at the current video metadata:
+Looking at the metadata of the video I just created using exiftool:

 ```
-$ exiftool -G -a demo-video-no-meta.mp4 > demo-video-no-meta.txt
+$ exiftool -G -a demo-video-no-meta.mp4 > demo-video-no-meta-metadata.txt
 ```

 Gives a .txt file with the contents: